blackflux/robo-config-plugin/src/plugin/docs/assorted/@serverless.md

 ## :open_file_folder: <a name="blackfluxrobo-config-plugin-task-ref-editordefault">editor/#default</a> (<a href="#blackfluxrobo-config-plugin-task-idx-ref-editordefault">`index`</a>)

-Manage editor configuration for npm package on github.
+Manage editor configuration for project.

 <table>
   <tbody>